NickCellino/reinforcement-learning-exercises/README.md

 pip install -r requirements.txt
 ```

 All set!
-Now we can go into any of the subdirectories and run examples by running
+Run exercises by calling runner.py followed by the module of the exercise.
+For example:
 ```
-python example_name.py
+python runner.py bandit_problems.exercises.ex_2_2_a
 ```